Toastyy1/Discord-Bot-Template/README.md

 <img width="600" alt="Bildschirmfoto 2021-10-01 um 12 34 38" src="https://user-images.githubusercontent.com/81110115/135606499-532b79ea-29c6-423d-a21a-cf8c8b2e118d.png">

 **Do this step before pushing your code to GitHub!
-Otherwise you upload the `.env` file, containing your bot's token, etc.!**
+Otherwise you upload the `.env` file as well, containing your bot's token, etc.!**

 The last thing you want to do is to fill your `.env` file.
 In this file, all config vars are stored.
 You need to add at least your bot's **token**.
 If you need any more config vars, you can easily add them by entering a new line, typing the name in CAPS and after the `=` you can write down the content (**No quotes needed!**)